19hours/sg-statutes/Acts/Income Tax Act.md

 [22/2011]

-[[Act 2 of 2016 wef 01/07/2015]
+[Act 2 of 2016 wef 01/07/2015]

 (5) Despite subsection (4), the Minister or such person as the Minister may appoint may, in any particular case, and subject to such conditions precedent and conditions subsequent as the Minister or appointed person may impose, allow a deduction of any expenses referred to in subsection (4)(d).

-[[Act 2 of 2016 wef 01/07/2015]
+[Act 2 of 2016 wef 01/07/2015]

-(6) If the firm or company fails to comply with a condition subsequent imposed under subsection (4A) or (5), the deduction allowed to the firm or company under that subsection is treated as the firm’s or company’s income for the year of assessment in which the Comptroller discovers the non compliance.
+(6) If the firm or company fails to comply with a condition subsequent imposed under subsection (4A) or (5), the deduction allowed to the firm or company under that subsection is treated as the firm’s or company’s income for the year of assessment in which the Comptroller discovers the non-compliance.

-[[Act 2 of 2016 wef 01/07/2015]
+[Act 2 of 2016 wef 01/07/2015]

 (7) In relation to a deduction under this section, a condition is a condition subsequent if or to the extent that it can only be satisfied after the deduction is allowed, and a condition is a condition precedent if or to the extent that it is not a condition subsequent; and accordingly a condition may, depending on the circumstances, be either a condition precedent or a condition subsequent.

-[[Act 2 of 2016 wef 01/07/2015]
+[Act 2 of 2016 wef 01/07/2015]

 (8) [Deleted by Act 19 of 2013]